cchenze/assignment_tracker/README.md

 ![](demo-1.png)
 ![](demo-2.png)

+## Built with

+- JavaScript
+- React
+- Bootstrap

 ## Installation
 You'll need [Git](https://git-scm.com) and [Node.js](https://nodejs.org/en/download/) (which comes with [npm](http://npmjs.com)) installed on your computer.
 From your command line: